Do you make this key mistake when writing a cover letter for scientific manuscript submission to a journal?

 Will you respond to email C?
 If you were going to respond to any of the above emails, it is likely email C, and the reasons are obvious as to why.
 This email will interest you because it is about you.
 It will hold your attention, and you are more likely to respond right away or think of it more later to respond at a later time.
 Most importantly, you are more likely to look favorably on this student and their request.

-So, why do we not apply these same tactics to writing a cover letter to a journal editor?
+So, why do we not apply these same tactics to writing a cover letter for scientific manuscript submission to a journal editor?

 We want to write a cover letter than interests an editor, holds their attention, and merits both thought and a reasonable consideration of our work/request.

-Unfortunately, too many cover letters resemble email B and not email C. ALMOST ALL cover letters talk exclusively about the research in the paper, and they almost all summarize results found in the body of the paper.
+Unfortunately, too many cover letters for scientific manuscript submission resemble email B and not email C. ALMOST ALL cover letters talk exclusively about the research in the paper, and they almost all summarize results found in the body of the paper.
 Many cover letters are a solid two pages of detailed summaries and descriptions that are found in the paper.

 That equates to the email B version of a cover letter.
 Is the editor going to read the whole thing?
 Maybe.
 Will they respond favorably and send it out to review?
 Also a big maybe.